 Areas of Technical Specialization

 Forest’s research program in experimental plasma physics is on the border between nuclear fusion research and laboratory plasma astrophysics.
-This includes research on liquid metal dynamos and MHD turbulence; research on MHD instabilities in line- tied plasmas and their stabilization by moving metal walls; studies of heat, current transport, and non-inductive currents in tokamaks and RFPs, and most recently a major new initiative on flow- dominated, rather than magnetically dominated plasmas.
+This includes research on liquid metal dynamos and MHD turbulence; research on MHD instabilities in line- tied plasmas and their stabilization by moving metal walls; studies of heat, current transport, and non-inductive currents in spherical tokamaks, advanced tokamaks and RFPs, and developed a astrophysically oriented experimental platform to study flow-dominated, rather than magnetically dominated plasmas.
 During his time at Wisconsin, Forest’s group has brought into operation four (and soon five) new major experiments, including the Madison Dynamo Experiment (sodium), the Rotating Wall Machine, the Plasma Couette Experiment, and the Big Red Plasma Ball in the Wisconsin Plasma Physics Laboratory.
 Most recently, Forest has reinitiated magnetic mirror research in the United States and is constructing the Wisconsin High Temperature Superconductor Axisymmetric Mirror (WHAM) device as a prototypical fusion based prototypical neutron source for both academic and industrial applications.
 Three of Forests students have received the Rosenbluth Thesis Award for top thesis from the APS.